lumigo-io/opentelemetry-java-distro/README.md

 * The attributes from the default resource:
   * `telemetry.sdk.language`: `java`
   * `telemetry.sdk.name`: `opentelemetry`
-  * `telemetry.sdk.version`: depends on the version of the `io.opentelemetry.instrumentation:opentelemetry-instrumentation-bom` included in the [dependencies](./build.gradle)
+  * `telemetry.sdk.version`: depends on the version of the `io.opentelemetry.instrumentation:opentelemetry-instrumentation-bom` included in the [dependencies](./build.gradle) (currently 1.45.0 for SDK, 2.11.0 for Java agent)

 * The `lumigo.distro.version` containing the version of the Lumigo OpenTelemetry Distro for Java